SAP/sap-btp-service-operator/README.md

 We currently do not accept community contributions.

 ## License
-This project is licensed under Apache 2.0 except as noted otherwise in the [license](./LICENSE) file.
+This project is licensed under Apache 2.0 unless noted otherwise in the [license](./LICENSE) file.

 [Back to top](#sap-business-technology-platform-sap-btp-service-operator-for-kubernetes)